TheFakeMontyOnTheRun/dungeons-of-noudar/README.md

 make data
 ```

 There is also an internal SDL2 version, meant for testing and development, available thru *CMake* or `Makefile.SDL`.
 This version will *NOT* assemble the data package.
+Build the DOS version first!

 ## System Requirements